aleiadevore/simple_shell/README.md

      pathval - This function validates that a file exists and then finaly executes.

      error_handle - This function handles the error output when a command is not found.

+     helpererror - This function helps handle errors from outside code.

 ## *Exit Status*

 The exits statsus tells where the program exited and by what depending on the number.